 As beekeeping has grown in popularity, as well as the appreciation for our past, we are finding more and more alternative, unique and innovative beekeeping hive types and styles available.
 From free blueprints, to YouTube videos, our DIY culture there is a never ending rabbit hole you can fall in to when looking in to this stuff.
 So, here is my advice.

-Can I smack you and remind you of why you are doing this beekeeping thing: It is to learn and commune nature, not to dominate it or become the RULER of a colony, or the coolest person in your club.
+Can I remind you of why you are doing this beekeeping thing: It is to learn and commune nature, not to dominate it or become the RULER of a colony, or the coolest person in your club.
 Its all about LETTING GO OF EGO!

 Once you learn to work bees, it doesn’t matter what hive type you move to as the bees are still bees.
 Its all about becoming comfortable with observing, critical analysis, note taking, and preparation.
 If you can get that down, you could keep bees in a clay pot!